pfrazee/json-lz/README.md

-# JSON LZ
+# JSON LaZy (LZ)

-Pronounced "JSON Lazy."
-A simple set of conventions for writing self-describing JSON, without the complexity of specs like JSON-LD.
+Simple self-describing JSON.
 Includes tools to:

  - Identify the schemas of JSON documents,
  - Transform between schema-vocabularies, and